 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Food antigens have been indicated to participate in the etiopathogenesis of inflammatory bowel disease (IBD), however, their value is disputable, as some studies found that food immunoglobulin G (IgG) and E (IgE) antibodies can be expressed in healthy individuals.
-This study analyzed the levels of specific IgG and IgE antibodies against food antigens in IBD patients and found that Crohn’s disease patients not only have higher prevalence of food sIgG, but also intolerance against rice, corn, tomato and soybean.
+Core tip: Food antigens have been indicated to participate in the etiopathogenesis of inflammatory bowel disease.
+However, their value is disputable, as some studies found that food immunoglobulin G (IgG) and E (IgE) antibodies can be expressed in healthy individuals.
+This study analyzed the levels of specific IgG and IgE antibodies against food antigens in inflammatory bowel disease patients and found that Crohn’s disease patients not only have higher prevalence of food-specific IgG, but also intolerance against rice, corn, tomato and soybean.

 Wang HY, Li Y, Li JJ, Jiao CH, Zhao XJ, Li XT, Lu MJ, Mao XQ, Zhang HJ.
 Serological investigation of IgG and IgE antibodies against food antigens in patients with inflammatory bowel disease.
 World J Clin Cases 2019; In press